-Declares external assurance or verification of sustainability reporting, but no supporting documentation Information The company declares external assurance of external assurance or verification of sustainability reporting by an independent third party but there is a lack of evidence in the documents provided.
-Guidance The company lacks evidence of external assurance that supports the quality and credibility of the qualitative and quantitative information reported by the organization.
-External assurance is provided by professional assurance providers such as KPMG and Deloitte (or others) that verify the credibility of reporting figures based on internationally recognized sustainability reporting standards such as the Global Reporting Initiative (GRI).
-Low Declares reporting on palm oil issues, but no supporting documentation available 10.
-360° WATCH FINDINGS 8 Jul 2024 | Impact on Score Neutral → valid from 2 Sep 2024 to 8 Jul 2029 No records found for this company on Compliance Database ☑ Environment 👸 Labor & Human Rights 🏚 Ethics 🔗 Sustainable Procurement 360° Watch Findings comprise relevant public information about companies' sustainability practices that have been identified via more than 10,000 data sources (including NGOs, press and trade unions).
+Results Reporting in accordance with ESRS Set 1 Total gross Scope 3 upstream GHG emissions value confirmed in supporting documentation Reporting on total gross Scope 3 upstream GHG emissions Declares using no tin, tantalum, tungsten, gold, and/or their derivatives (Not verified) Reporting on the percentage of certified palm and/or palm-based products Materiality analysis in sustainability reporting Comprehensive reporting on sustainable procurement issues Improvement Areas Results Undertake external assurance or verification of your sustainability reporting Corrective Action requested 10.
+360° WATCH FINDINGS 25 Jun 2025 | Impact on Score Neutral → valid from 29 Jul 2025 to 25 Jun 2030 No records found for this company on Compliance Database 🖉 Environment 👸 Labor & Human Rights 🏚 Ethics 🔗 Sustainable Procurement 360° Watch Findings comprise relevant public information about companies' sustainability practices that have been identified via more than 10,000 data sources (including NGOs, press and trade unions).
 360° Watch Findings are incorporated into the EcoVadis assessment and can have positive, negative or no score impact.
-EcoVadis is connected to the following international sources: - Sustainability networks and initiatives (e.g. AccountAbility, Business for Social Responsability, CSR Europe) - Trade unions and employers' organizations - International organization (e.g. United Nations, European Court of Human Rights, Global Compact, International Labor Organization, World - NGOs (e.g. China Labor Watch, Greenpeace, WWF, Movimento Difesa del Cittadino) - Research institutes and specialized press (e.g. CSR Asia, Blacksmith Institute, Corpwatch) 11.
+EcoVadis is connected to the following international sources: - Sustainability networks and initiatives (e.g. AccountAbility, Business for Social Responsability, CSR Europe) - Trade unions and employers' organizations - International organization (e.g. United Nations, European Court of Human Rights, Global Compact, International Labor Organization, World Bank) - NGOs (e.g. China Labor Watch, Greenpeace, WWF, Movimento Difesa del Cittadino) - Research institutes and specialized press (e.g. CSR Asia, Blacksmith Institute, Corpwatch) 11.
 SPECIFIC COMMENTS Additional comments from our analysts pertaining to the assessment.
 Specific comments No records found in third party risk and compliance database.
 Since the last assessment, the overall score has increased thanks to the implementation of additional policies.
+Since the last assessment, the overall score has increased thanks to the implementation of additional measures.
+Since the last assessment, the overall score has increased thanks to the publication of additional sustainability reporting.
+The company demonstrates an advanced sustainability management system that covers all four themes under review.
 12. CONTACT US Any questions or need help?
-Visit our Help Center at support.ecovadis.com APPENDIX:

-INDUSTRY RISK PROFILE Discover the primary sustainability risks, regulations, hot topics and best practices related to specific industries.
+Visit our Help Center at support.ecovadis.com APPENDIX: INDUSTRY RISK PROFILE Discover the primary sustainability risks, regulations, hot topics and best practices related to specific industries.
 EcoVadis determines industry based on the International Standard Industrial Classification of All Economic Activities (ISIC), which is a compilation of all global economic activities published by the United Nations Statistical Commission.
 Its main purpose is to provide a set of activity categories that can be utilized for the collection and reporting of statistics according to such activities.
 It is possible that a company has operations in more than one industry.
 In these cases, EcoVadis classifies companies based on their main area of operation, as determined by sustainability risk and/or total revenue.

 CRITERIA ACTIVATION BY THEME:

 Discover the primary sustainability risks, regulations, hot topics and best practices related to specific industries.

+Environment $\varnothing$

-High Energy consumption & GHGs
+Medium Energy consumption & GHGs

 Non-activated Water

 Non-activated Biodiversity

 Medium Air Pollution

 High Materials, Chemicals & Waste

 Non-activated Product Use

 Non-activated Product End-of-Life

-High Customer Health & Safety
+Medium Customer Health & Safety

-Medium Environmental Services & Advocacy

 Labor & Human Rights

 High Employee Health & Safety

 Medium Working Conditions

 Medium Social Dialogue

 Medium Career Management & Training

-High Child Labor, Forced Labor & Human Trafficking
+Non-activated Child Labor, Forced Labor & Human Trafficking

-Medium Diversity, Equity and Inclusion
+Non-activated

-High External Stakeholder Human Rights
+External Stakeholder Human Rights

-Ethics න්

-Medium Corruption
+Discrimination & Harrassment